 Early exposure to music and movement unlocks both social and intellectual development in preschoolers.
 The Music Tree Prep School provides the expertise and fertile soil needed to grow and enhance young minds in the Early Birds Music Program for children ages 2 and a half to 4 years old.

-The Spring 2018 classes will be held on Mondays at 1 p.m. and will be taught by Music Tree vocal instructor Nancy Hendrick who also holds certifications in preschool music education.
+The Fall 2019 classes will be held on Wednesdays at 2:15 p.m. and will be taught by Music Tree vocal instructor Nancy Hendrick who also holds certifications in preschool music education.

 In research published in the early 1980s, Harvard psychologist Howard Gardner concluded that ‘music is a way of knowing.’
 His work argues that music intelligence is equal in importance to logical – mathematical intelligence, linguistic intelligence, spatial intelligence, bodily – kinesthetic intelligence, interpersonal intelligence, and intrapersonal intelligence.

 Hendrick incorporates both music and movement in Early Birds classes.
 The Early Childhood Music and Movement Association says 85 percent of brain development happens by 3 years old.
 As children grow, they need to learn specific activities that are important for development.

 The Early Bird lessons build skill foundations crucial to emerging development.
 Very young children, for example, begin to scoot and crawl for movement and while these activities are part of eventually learning to walk, they are also essential for brain development.
 Patterned activities in preschool music classes, such as clapping to music or jumping in time to a beat stimulate brain function and help the brain to organize thoughts and behaviors.